 (7)> Karaincir Beach

 LOCATION: View Karaincir Beach on Wikimapia

-Since both sides of this easterly facing bay are sheltered by two hills, it’s sheltered from the winds that can whip around this part of the peninsula, and the waters in front of this 500m sandy beach, are really calm.
+Summary: Since both sides of this easterly facing bay are surrounded by two hills, it’s sheltered from the winds that can whip around this part of the peninsula, and the waters in front of this 500m sandy beach, are really calm.